hoangduytran/blender-manual/manual/modeling/meshes/editing/edge/loopcut_slide.rst

    Smoothing causes edge loops to be placed in an interpolated position, relative to the face it is added to, causing them to be shifted outwards or inwards by a given percentage, similar to the *Subdivide Smooth* tool.
-When not using smoothing, new vertices for the new edge loop are placed exactly on the pre-existing edges.
+When not using smoothing, new vertices for the new edge loop are placed exactly on the preexisting edges.
    This keeps subdivided faces flat, but can distort geometry, particularly when using :doc:`Subdivision Surfaces </modeling/modifiers/generate/subdivision_surface>`.
    Smoothing can help maintain the curvature of a surface once it is subdivided.